 Mara claims that its Rwanda facility is the first to fully manufacture smartphones 100% locally in Africa, different from product assembly as carried out at other phone factories across the continent.
 According to the company, all components of the products, including chips, are made locally.

 Nigeria’s Afrione has a factory in Lagos, opened in 2017, and where it assembles feature phones, smartphones, and accessories.

 Mara’s claim about 100% locally sourced components is hard to believe.
 There are very few manufacturers in the world that have the capacity to build devices 100% from scratch.

 For example, what Processors do Mara phones use?
 Qualcomm Snapdragon.
 Those are not built by Mara.
 Corning Gorilla Glass used in the Mara Z is not made in Rwanda either.
 There are more that can be pointed out.
 At the end of the day, the claim sounds more like a PR/marketing stunt.

-Mara Phones’ Kigali factory employs over 200 staff, currently produces 1,000 phones a day, though it has has the capacity to manufacture over 5,000 units a day.
+According to reports, Mara Phones’ Kigali factory employs over 200 staff, currently produces 1,000 phones a day, though it has has the capacity to manufacture over 5,000 units a day.

 Mara Phones Products – Made in Africa

 Mara mobile products currently include two smartphones, the entry-level Mara X, and the mid-range Mara Z. Both phones are claimed to be the first truly made in Africa smartphones by the company (and that is arguable, as this article has pointed out earlier) and they exist in the sub-$200 price segment.

 In addition, the two Mara phones run stock Android OS and are Android One devices, with the promise of two Android OS version updates.
 Both models come pre-installed with Mara Mentor, while the Mara Z also has the Thrive Away app pre-installed in addition.